 Figure legends

 FIGURE 1.
-Calibration plot of mean observed risk versus mean predicted risk of A, ≥2 asthma attacks and B, ≥4 asthma attacks in the outcome period for groups of ~238 patients
+Calibration plot of mean observed risk versus mean predicted risk of A, ≥2 asthma attacks and B, ≥4 asthma attacks in the outcome period ; each dot represents one of the 500 groups encompassing all patients in the study (n=118,981).